 ABOUT

 Classical Recording Engineer and Producer, Matt Carr, works with artists from around the world, regularly producing recordings for commercial release.
-He has engineered and produced records for the world's most revered record labels such as Deutsche Grammophon and his recordings have been characterized as having "purity that verges on miraculous" (Fanfare) and a "first rate sound" (Gramophone).
+His recordings have been GRAMMY nominated, JUNO award winning and he has produced records for some of the world's most revered record labels such as Deutsche Grammophon.
+His recordings have been characterized as having "purity that verges on miraculous" (Fanfare) and a "first rate sound" (Gramophone).

-Matt has engineered and produced recordings for notable artists including the San Francisco Symphony, Daniel Hope, New Century Chamber Orchestra, Alexander String Quartet, Andy Akiho, Vivian Fung, Amit Peled and Sarah Cahill.
+Matt has engineered and produced recordings for notable artists including the San Francisco Symphony, Daniel Hope, New Century Chamber Orchestra, Samuel Adams, Timothy Higgins, Andy Akiho, Anderson & Roe Piano Duo , Vivian Fung, Amit Peled, Conor Hanick and Sarah Cahill.

 During the summer, Matt works as the Assistant Recording Engineer for the Music@Menlo Chamber Music Festival alongside 6-time GRAMMY winning classical engineer Da-Hong Seetoo.